cplett/cplett.github.io/page/xtb/general.md

 ```

 To invoke different kinds of calculations and to call different functionalities, generelly flags are provided when calling the **xtb** program.
 They will be introduced in the following excercises.
 Most of these flags can also be combined, **e.g.**, to perform a geometry optimization with an implicit solvent model.

+## Charges and number of unpaired electrons
+**xtb** can also handle charged molecules as well as molecules with unpaired electrons.
+Charges and the number of unpaired electrons can either be set via the command line (`--chrg <INT>` and `--uhf <INT>`) flag or with a *.CHRG* and *.UHF* file in the working directory that contain just the respective number.

 ## Additional inputs
 **xtb** comes with robust defaults, but sometimes detailed settings must be adjusted.
 Therefore, an additional input file can be provided with: